Dr Choroomi is happy to answer any queries you may have at your consultation though here are some of the questions he is most commonly asked.

 What to bring:

-For cosmetic procedures, patients generally attend at least two pre-operative consultations with Dr Choroomi before the surgical procedure, both of which run for approximately 30-60 minutes in duration.
+For cosmetic procedures, patients attend two pre-operative consultations with Dr Choroomi before the surgical procedure.

 How much will an operation cost?

-Cost associated with elective cosmetic surgery may include:
+Cost associated with elective cosmetic surgery will include:

 At your initial consultation, you will be given an estimate of your surgical fees.

-We do not post surgical fees on our website as there are a number of variables that are considered when setting surgical fees including health fund coverage, length of the procedure(s), surgical techniques performed and the complexity of the procedure.
+We do not post surgical fees on our website as there are a number of variables that are considered when setting surgical fees including health fund coverage, length of the procedure, and the complexity of the procedure.
 Each patient is treated as an individual, therefor one price does not fit all, nor should it.
 Dr Choroomi welcomes any queries you may have about fees/costs after your initial consultation.

 Will my health fund cover my procedure?